Software is infrastructure: failures, successes, costs, and the case for formal verification

-According to the External Technical Root Cause Analysis,\footnote{ See the kernel dump shown on pages 11 and 12 of \cite{crowdstrikeRootCause}.} the root cause of the bug was a an iteration over $21$ entries, performed on an input array of only $20$ pointers.
+According to the External Technical Root Cause Analysis \cite[pag.
+11 and 12]{crowdstrikeRootCause} the root cause of the bug was a an iteration over $21$ entries, performed on an input array of only $20$ pointers.
 Since memory area supposed to be the $21^{\mathit{st}}$ entry of the array contains an invalid pointer, the program attempts a read through the invalid pointer, resulting in an out-of-bounds read.

-According to the \href{https://cwe.mitre.org}{MITRE} Common Weaknesses Enumeration (CWE) Out-of-bounds Read is the $6^{\mathit{th}}$ most common CWE in $2024$ \cite{top25cwe}.
-The incident resulted from key software malpractices: lack of strict input validation, absence of buffer checking, poor content validation, and inadequate testing procedures for updates that interact deeply with the OS kernel.
+Note that according to the \href{https://cwe.mitre.org}{MITRE} Common Weaknesses Enumeration (CWE) Out-of-bounds Read is the $6^{\mathit{th}}$ most common CWE in $2024$ \cite{cwe2025}.
+The incident resulted thus from key software malpractices: lack of strict input validation, absence of buffer checking, poor content validation, and inadequate testing procedures for updates that interact deeply with the OS kernel.